-Along with an opportunity to forget about the hustle and bustle of the Christmas season, Johansen said that another reason the Perry Players did a holiday show was to bring families closer together.
+Along with an opportunity to forget about the hustle and bustle of the Christmas season, Johansen said that another reason that the Perry Players did a holiday show was to bring families closer together.

 The show is a comedy, and Johansen said for those thinking about bringing the children, it would be PG.

 It is a good family show, Johansen said.